-Women’s beauty has been a subject which started wars, troubled philosophers and inspired poets.
+Women’s beauty has been a subject that started wars, troubled philosophers, and inspired poets.

 Through the medium of photography, portraits of women of this period survived until the present time.

 One glimpse at these images makes it obvious that it was unacceptable for the ladies of the period to dress provocatively.
 Or rather that the idea of a woman being dressed provocatively was radically different.

 Wearing skirts that didn’t cover the ankles was obscene and wearing a two-part swimsuit was flat out outrageous.
 Despite all this, their charm, natural beauty, and strong character are radiating from the majority of portraits from that period.

 Perhaps the fashion, film and advertising industries play the biggest part in this change.
 The fashion industry started developing fast after the II World War, and by the mid-1960s it has launched a completely new category of a superstar top model.
 Twiggy was the first top model to enjoy worldwide fame, and she has been praised for her skinny looks.

 The invention of television allowed these superstars to be present in each home that had a television set and that is how the certain ideal of beauty with a lot of makeup got started.
 Soon enough models which fit the certain criteria were cast to do commercials that sold the products to a wide target group of men.